sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 which will probably---but not necessarily---accompany a crash in your personal portfolio).
 But notice that the very dirtiest hedges near the bottom are actually long-term _positive ER_ strategies!

-To any of these, you could add a tactical timing component that takes the exposure off when the alpha model thinks it's too expensive
+To any of these, you could add a tactical timing component that takes the exposure off when your full alpha model thinks it's too expensive
 (e.g. if put premia are too high relative to recent realized volatility).

 * Long puts (or calls).
 There are two considerations here: